 Using AMD AI Edge or Zynq Ultrascale+ provides several distinct advantages:

 As part of post processing, various image management functions are performed on the raw video using the new Kria System-on-Module (SOM) or SOC devices like ZU+ MPSOC with built-in video codec engines.
 The Kria SOM also provides a much faster path to development time and time to production.

-Xilinx solutions today have significant platform opportunities to be major part of a video endoscopy processing system.
+AMD solutions today have significant platform opportunities to be major part of a video endoscopy processing system.

 Typically, SoC-FPGA devices can produce much higher performance, bandwidth and real-time capabilities for image pre-processing functions over an ASSP device.
-GPUs are widely used for image processing at the back-end, but Xilinx FPGAs can dissipate significantly lower power than GPUs.
+GPUs are widely used for image processing at the back-end, but AMD FPGAs can dissipate significantly lower power than GPUs.

 Additionally, AMD is focused on reliability, safety, security and long-life support necessary for clinical equipment unlike competing GPGPUs or processors.